The mathematical principle for double entry bookkeeping is the Accounting Equation.

 Bookkeeping is about organizing numbers into categories which are then totaled.

 ...and the Accounting Equation is about classifying the values from business transactions into separate bookkeeping accounts.

 Each value is entered twice in such a way that keeps the equation balanced.

 When starting a business the owner introduces assets such as cash and office equipment used within the business to generate more assets... such as cash and office equipment.

-Equity is the ownership of the assets of the business by the proprietor.
+Equity is the ownership of the assets of the business by the owner.

 So the start of the accounting equation is :

 If Alya contributes $600 of her personal cash to her business so that it can operate, the entry in the accounting books would change both the asset account and the equity account, increasing each account by $600.

 The asset account is the business part (the cash it now has in the Bank Account) and the equity account is Alya's part (the personal cash she has given to the business which is recorded in the Capital account).